Tahlequah, Oklahoma

 Tahlequah (/ˈtæləkwɑː/ TAL-ə-kwah; ᏓᎵᏆ, daligwa /chr/) is a city in Cherokee County, Oklahoma located at the foothills of the Ozark Mountains.
 It is part of the Green Country region of Oklahoma and was established as a capital of the 19th-century Cherokee Nation in 1839, as part of the new settlement in Indian Territory after the Cherokee Native Americans were forced west from the American Southeast on the Trail of Tears.

-The city's population was 15,753 at the 2010 census, an increase of 8.96 percent over the figure of 14,458 reported in 2000.
-The 2019 estimated population is 16,819.
+As of the 2020 census, Tahlequah had a population of 16,209.

 Tahlequah is the capital of the two federally recognized Cherokee tribes based in Oklahoma, the modern Cherokee Nation and the United Keetoowah Band of Cherokee Indians.
 Tahlequah is also the county seat of Cherokee County.
 The main campus of Northeastern State University is located in the city.

 History

 Background

 Tahlonteeskee was the first established governmental capital of any kind in what was to become Oklahoma.
 It was established in 1828—in land that was part of 1816's Lovely Donations, becoming the first Cherokee Nation–West capital city.
 It continued as the capital until 1839 when new arrivals from the Trail of Tears flooded the area.
 At that time, Takatoka briefly became the Nation's capital during the construction of the capitol building at Tahlequah.
 By mid-1840, the seat of government had been officially moved to Tahlequah.

 By 1842, Tahlequah was a growing community and had four stores.
 The town site of 160 acres was surveyed in 1843, and in the same year an intertribal council attracted ten thousand participants representing 21 different tribes.
 In 1844 the National Hotel was built, and the newspaper Cherokee Advocate issued its first edition using a printing press installed in the brand-new Supreme Court building.
 The first school opened in 1845, and the Tahlequah post office opened in 1847.
 The Cherokee Male Seminary opened in 1851, offering higher education to Cherokee boys who had already received their primary education.
 (Note: The Cherokee Female Seminary, which performed a parallel function for Cherokee girls, also opened in 1851 at Park Hill.)